 All customs activities are governed by the Customs Act.
 In addition to its own laws, Customs enforces over 125 other provisions of law for other agencies.

 A modern customs administration, delivering excellent service, fostering compliance and contributing to our national development and protection of society.

-To facilitate trade, protect our borders, optimise revenue collection, through collaborative border management and delivery of high quality customer services and to develop and maintain a team of motivated professional and competent staff.
+To facilitate trade, protect our borders, optimize revenue collection, through collaborative border management and delivery of high quality customer service and to develop and maintain a team of motivated professional and competent staff.